freeflowuniverse/crystallib/examples/_archive/baobab/twinsafe/initdata/initialdata.md

 # Example initialization of my twinsafe

-This is used to configure my initial twin, othertwins can also come from the network but for now we get it from 3script actions.
+This is used to configure my initial twin, othertwins can also come from the network but for now we get it from heroscript actions.

 ```js